Chris Mosdell: Early lyrical life

-Mosdell was born in Gainsborough, England and grew up in North Wales but left London for Tokyo in 1976 after completing a BSc (specialising in microbiology) from the University of Nottingham and withdrawing from a master's degree in pathology at the University of Exeter after realising his scientific leanings were at odds with his poetic interests.
-Arriving in Japan he became a script-writer for NHK, numerous radio programs, a reporter for Radio Free Europe, and a reader of the BBC World Service radio news.
+Mosdell was born in Gainsborough, England and grew up in North Wales.
+He moved to Tokyo in 1976 after completing a BSc (specialising in microbiology) from the University of Nottingham and withdrawing from a master's degree in pathology at the University of Exeter after realising his scientific leanings were at odds with his poetic interests.
+Arriving in Japan, he became a script-writer for NHK, numerous radio programs, a reporter for Radio Free Europe, and a reader of the BBC World Service radio news.
 His plays The Sound Seller (1977) and The Star Polisher (1978) were both produced for NHK and his collected television scripts, Laugh Out Loud (Asahi Publishing), were published in 1979—an edition that is still a popular text in Japanese universities today.

-In 1977, a series of Mosdell's poems, published in the Japan Times, came to the attention of the then drummer for the Sadistic Mika Band, Yukihiro Takahashi.
+In 1977, a series of Mosdell's poems, published in the Japan Times, came to the attention of the drummer for the Sadistic Mika Band, Yukihiro Takahashi.
 Takahashi asked to use the poems as the lyrical base for pop singer Rajie, whose album he was producing.

 Shortly afterward, Sadistic Mika Band disbanded, and some of the remaining members, including Takahashi, formed Sadistics as a follow-up act.
 Mosdell wrote the lyrics to the "Crazy Kimono Kids" and "Tokyo Taste" for their Sadistics album (1977).